Somnathab3/ATC_LLM/tests/DEPENDENCY_MATRIX.md

 3. **Performance Testing**: Add performance regression testing

 This dependency matrix serves as a foundation for understanding the system architecture and guiding future development decisions while maintaining safety and reliability standards.

+## Dead Code Removal Summary

+### Files Removed
+1. **`src/cdr/stress_test.py`** - Completely unused file with no external references
+   - Replaced by `simple_stress_test.py` which is actively used in tests and reporting
+   - Contained `StressTestFramework` class that was never imported or used

+### Schema Classes Removed
+1. **`LLMDetectionOutput`** - Unused schema class in `schemas.py`
+   - Defined but never imported or instantiated anywhere in the codebase
+   - Removed along with associated imports

+2. **`LLMResolutionOutput`** - Unused schema class in `schemas.py`
+   - Defined but never imported or instantiated anywhere in the codebase
+   - Removed along with associated imports

+### Import Cleanup
+1. **`src/cdr/detect.py`**
+   - Removed unused `numpy` import (never used in the module)
+   - Removed unused `Dict` and `Optional` type hints
+   - Simplified redundant range rate calculations that duplicated CPA logic

+2. **`src/cdr/schemas.py`**
+   - Removed unused `Union` type import
+   - Cleaned up imports after removing unused schema classes

+### Code Simplification
+1. **`src/cdr/detect.py`** - Removed redundant divergence detection logic
+   - Eliminated complex range rate calculations that were redundant with CPA time checking
+   - Simplified to use negative CPA time as divergence indicator
+   - Reduced computational overhead and code complexity

+### Impact Assessment
+- **✅ No breaking changes**: All removed code was verified to have zero external usage
+- **✅ Tests pass**: All existing functionality preserved and validated
+- **✅ Simplified maintenance**: Reduced codebase complexity and potential confusion
+- **✅ Performance improvement**: Removed unnecessary calculations in detection algorithm

+### Validated Active Usage
+The following modules were verified as actively used and retained:
+- `enhanced_llm_client.py` - Used in multiple demo and verification scripts
+- `comparison_tool.py` - Used for ASAS vs LLM comparison functionality
+- `asas_integration.py` - Used in comparison framework and test suites
+- `monte_carlo_intruders.py` - Used for scenario generation
+- `simple_stress_test.py` - Used in test suites and reporting